Before The Rain #14750

 It’s just a small shed whose purpose isn’t really clear.
 Poking around, the double door on the opposite side wasn’t open to look into.
 Perhaps it’s been used for keeping a small fishing boat to use on the pond.
 Seeing only little use if at all these days, no path is worn through the tall grass, so no clues there.

 As I photographed here, the heat and humidity were rising as the sky was quickly turning darker and a more foreboding deep blue and black.
 The sky grumbled and heavy rain could be seen falling in the distance, making it clear there was no doubt about a change in the weather.
-I took a few shots of the shed in the remaining sunlight as the darkness slid in across the land, and headed back up the hill to the barn for some cover.
+I took a few shots of the shed in the remaining sunlight as the thunderstorm darkness slid in across the land, then headed back up the hill to the barn for some cover.
 There wasn’t long to wait until the summer thunderstorm went over and dropped heavy rain by the bucketful!

-Location: rural Frederick County, Maryland.
+Location: a rural landscape in Frederick County, Maryland.
+Picture and story © Andrew Dierks

 Up Next: Stop At Glen Rock #15226